sap-tutorials/Tutorials/tutorials/hxe-node-express/hxe-node-express.md

 [ACCORDION-BEGIN [Step 3: Extend Application](Extend Simple Node.js Application to Run as a Web Application)]

-1. Modify this app to be a WebApp.
+1. Modify this app to be a `WebApp`.

-   Install support packages for NodeJS and Express.
+   Install support packages for `Node.js` and Express.
    ###### Ignore warnings, if any are displayed:

    ```
    % npm install express
    ```
-   Execute express to create a template for developing WebApp
+   Execute express to create a template for developing `WebApp`

    ```
    % cd hxeapp